 • indexed by the ISI, IBSS, Sociological Abstracts and other major abstracting and indexing services

-• managed by the British Sociological Association and SAGE Publications
+• managed by the British Sociological Association and SAGE Publishing

 The journal is published quarterly and all articles are fully peer reviewed by a distinguished Editorial Board.
 We publish theoretically engaged and empirically rich articles across a wide range of sociological topics using both qualitative and quantitative research methods.

 Rapid Response/Sociology Online

 SRO was one of the first journals to make electronic publishing a reality and has innovated new ways of publishing and communicating.
 One such innovation has been the introduction of rapid response publishing where sociologists have been invited to contribute to sociological debates about topics in the public arena.
 These have included collections on the themes of the Stephen Lawrence murder enquiry, war and genocide in relation to the Kosovo conflict, the genetic modification of food, the future of Sociology and Sociology and prediction.
 These are published alongside regular issues.

 These innovative collections bring together articles, reviews and research resources published in earlier issues, gathered together around particular themes.
 The contents change and collections grow as new material is published.
 These collections have proved to be ideal for lecturers to include on reading lists and for students who are studying particular aspects of sociology.

 Sociological Research Online is an international, peer-reviewed journal published in English that promotes rapid communication among sociologists without limitation of topic or approach.
 It publishes high quality applied sociology, focusing on theoretical, empirical and methodological discussions that engage with current political, cultural and intellectual topics and debates.
 Articles published by Sociological Research Online are concerned with the application of sociological forms of analysis to a wide range of public issues and private concerns, thereby demonstrating the wide social relevance of sociological research and theory to understanding contemporary social issues.